 “As I was getting deeper into this art and performance thing, I was losing people who weren’t on board with some of the things I was exploring,” he says.
 “So [that performance] was a shedding—quite literally.”

-Winning the Pougialis Fine Art Award spurred on his ideas and confidence.
+When Hill won the Pougialis Award, the support spurred on his ideas and confidence.
 “I can do this thing and then people can regard it, think about it, talk about it, hate it,” he says.
 “That bump of recognition was kind of a fuel.”

 3. FULL CIRCLE